-Where i is for each applicable LCR zone, LCRdefi represents the applicable zonal LCR deficiency, and SolnSize represents the total compensatory MW addressed by the applicable project.
+Where i is for each applicable LCR zone, LCRdefi represents the applicable zonal LCR deficiency, and Soln_Size represents the total compensatory MW addressed by the applicable project.

 31.4.2.2.1.1.2 Prior to the LOLE calculation, voltage constrained interfaces will be recalculated to determine the resulting transfer limits when the LCRdef MW are added.